-Backup generally suggests the duplicate of your data.
-When a backup is initiated, it generates copies of your files, comprising files pertaining to your website and mailboxes.
+1. Backup: Backup generally suggests the duplicate of your data.
+When a backup is initiated, it generates copies of your files, comprising files about your website and mailboxes.
 These copies are conventionally kept in a different location than the original content, thus making them ideal for disaster rehabilitation.
 Backups are the mechanism that could take minutes, hours, or days to complete, depending on the data.
-This conveys that the data at the end of the backup may not be compatible with the data at the time when the backup initiated.
-Backups are planned to be stored for long periods of time and, if they are stored off server, they can be used to restore servers after a server failure.
+This conveys that the data at the end of the backup may not be compatible with the data at the time when the backup was initiated.
+Backups are planned to be stored for long periods and, if they are stored off the server, they can be used to restore servers after a server failure.

-Snapshot refers to an instantaneous “picture” of your server’s file system at a certain period of time.
+2. Snapshot: Snapshot refers to an instantaneous “picture” of your server’s file system at a certain period.
 This picture apprehends the entire file system as it was when the snapshot was taken.
-When a snapshot is accustomed to restore the server, the server will revert to exactly how it was at the time of the snapshot.
-Snapshots are designed for short term storage.
+When a snapshot is accustomed to restoring the server, the server will revert to exactly how it was at the time of the snapshot.
+Snapshots are designed for short-term storage.
 When space departs, new snapshots eventually overwrite older ones.
 For this reason, snapshots are usually only good if you want to revert to a recent version of your server.

 Difference between Backup and Snapshot :

 |1.||Backup can be stored in another location, same server, or even on the same drive in this case.||Snapshots can be stored only in the same location where original data is present.|

 |2.||Backup may have differences based on when the backup started and ended.||A snapshot is a “picture” of your server at the present period.|